FlandereKua/Node-Based-Adventure/Guide/Node Description.prompt.md

 ### Key Sections:
 -   `## Description`
     -   A brief, flavorful quote or summary of the node.
+Should only be 1-2 short sentences.
 -   `## Quick Info`
     -   **Tier:** The power level of the node (e.g., Tier 1, Tier 2).
-    -   **Type:** The category of the node (e.g., Skill, Combat, Utility, Trait).
+    -   **Type:** The category of the node, comprised of multiple Tags.
+The tag is defined in [Node Tag](../Tags/Node Tag.md)
 -   `## Mechanics & Effects`
     -   This is the most critical section.
 List the specific, mechanical effects using standardized formatting.
     -   Use the standardized formats below based on node type to ensure consistency.